Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelWorldLoader/1_User_Manual.rst

 Troubleshooting
 ---------------

+As mentioned beforehand, make sure the "python" command is executable, adapt the system path variables if necessary.

-Please take a look at the current state chapter.
+Furthermore, please take a look at the current state chapter.

 **State not set correctly**